MeerUzairWasHere/open-source-portfolio/README.md

    ```

 5. **Access the Application**: Once the application is running, you can access it in your web browser at `http://localhost:3000`.

+   # Note: Parallax Effect on Homepage enables after adding atleast 15 projects to your portfolio

 ## Deploy on vercel